Fish passage supports ecosystem health & clean water

 Connectivity Matters

-Why fish-safe turbines?
+Why FishSafe turbines?

 Downstream migrating fish want to go with the flow, but hydropower infrastructure can block or alter migration routes, resulting in fish injury or mortality.
 Traditional approaches to fish protection aim to exclude fish from entering turbines using fine screens, and to route fish around turbines with low- flow fishways.

 However, screening can be ineffective, allowing some fish to pass through and suffer injuries or death in conventional turbines, or harming fish that become impinged on screens or are subject to predation while exposed in fish bypasses.
-Screening and bypass reaches are also infrastructure and maintenance-intensive, resulting in higher Capex and Opex costs to plant owners as well as reduced plant efficiency due to flow-limiting screens.
+Screening and bypass reaches are also infrastructure and maintenance-intensive, resulting in higher CapEx and OpEx costs to plant owners as well as reduced plant efficiency due to flow-limiting screens.

 conventional turbines with screens can trap fish.